Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

   * To solve this I replace the entire table with two replacements,each with a bootstrap template.
 One for larger screens and one for smaller screens.
   * Code from [bootstrap.com](https://getbootstrap.com/docs/4.0/layout/grid/), container-large
   * Code from [stackoverflow.com](https://stackoverflow.com/questions/16351404/bootstrap-combining-rows-rowspan), container-small

+8. PS/Xbox hero image alignment
+  * The hero images of the console pages are not aligned aesthetically.
+  * To solve this I seperated the hero image and past images onto seperate levels and made each responsive to the full width of the page.

 #### Remaining Bugs

 1. Video link Layout